-On June 30, 2023, the Company purchased certain oil and natural gas properties located in the Delaware Basin, including approximately 24,000 net acres in Pecos, Reeves and Ward Counties, and related assets and contracts, with an effective date of March 1, 2023 from Forge Energy II Delaware, LLC.
-The aggregate purchase price of \$397.5 million consisted of (i) \$389.9 million in cash and (ii) \$7.6 million in transaction-related expenses.
+On June 30, 2023, the Company purchased certain oil and natural gas properties located in the Delaware Basin, including approximately 24,000 net acres in Pecos, Reeves and Ward Counties, and related assets and contracts, with an effective date of March 1, 2023 (the "Forge Acquisition") from Forge Energy II Delaware, LLC.
+The aggregate purchase price of \$397.5 million consisted of (i) \$389.9 million in cash and (ii) \$7.6 million in transaction-related expenses, inclusive of customary post-closing adjustments.